Hello Are you worried about your Pet? We’re here to help…

 “It gives pet owners and practices using our service the peace of mind that our teams are among an elite in the clinical and client care they provide, and that we continually strive to be at the forefront of the profession.”

-RCVS council member Jacqui Molyneux, chair of the Practice Standards Group which coordinates the scheme, said the awards were “testament to the hard work” of all those involved.
+Former RCVS president Jacqui Molyneux, who has been a longstanding champion of the Practice Standards Scheme, said the awards were “testament to the hard work” of all those involved.

 She added: “Achieving an award is something that the whole practice team — veterinary surgeons, veterinary nurses, practice managers, receptionists, care assistants and any other members of staff – can be rightly very proud of, because it demonstrates how effectively they work together to offer the best service possible to their patients and clients.